-Feature Details Testpoint Composition Testpoint composition is performed using the Testpoint Window.
-The Testpoint Window is context-sensitive and displays the Test Domain for the selected element in either the Project Browser or diagram.
+Feature Details Testpoint Composition Testpoint composition is performed using the Testpoints window.
+The Testpoints window is context-sensitive and displays the Test Domain for the selected element in either the Browser window or diagram.
 Selecting a single Class will display the Class structure.
 A 'pencil' icon is displayed against Classes and methods that have existing constraints.
-When you select a Test Cut, Set or Suite Test, the Testpoint window displays the entire Domain structure including all the Classes that make up the domain.
+When you select a Test Cut, Set or Suite Test, the Testpoints window displays the entire Domain structure, including all the Classes that make up the domain.
 Note: You can navigate the domain hierarchy using the 'Navigation' pane on the right.
-Testpoints are composed as expressions using the variable names of the Class members.
-The intelli-sense shortcut Ctrl+Space is available within the editor to help you find these.
+Testpoints are composed as expressions, using the variable names of the Class members.
+The Intelli-sense shortcut Ctrl+Space is available within the editor to help you find these.
 Expressions that evaluate to True are taken to mean a pass.
 Returning False is taken to mean a fail.

-stereotypes: Test Cut, Test Set and Test Suite.
-Management of the domain is as easy as modeling on any diagram.
+easy as modeling on any diagram.
 The toolbox and shortcut menus provide access to any Test Domain Artifacts.
 In brief, Testpoints from multiple Classes are aggregated into Test Sets.
 Test Sets are then linked to form Test Suites.
 Both Test Cuts and Test Sets are re-usable assets.
 Linking the same Test Set to the one or more Test Suites is a matter of drawing connectors.

-Test Domain and the Class Model

-Rarely would a Use Case involve all the methods of a single Class.
+Test Domain and the Class Model Rarely would a Use Case involve all the methods of a single Class.
 Most likely it is realized using a variety of methods from collaborating Classes.
-We call this subset of methods a cut and the Test Cut Artifact is the tool we use to make these cuts.
-The Testpoint Window will adapt depending on the context, be that a Test Domain or Class element.
-This image shows the Testpoint window when a Test Cut has been selected.
-Note the checkboxes.
-These are only visible for a Test Cut.
-They denote the methods (Test Cut) which are contributing to a Test Set.
+We call this subset of methods a 'cut', and the Test Cut Artifact is the tool we use to make these cuts.
+The Testpoints window will adapt depending on the context, to be that for a Test Domain or Class element.
+This image shows the Testpoints window when a Test Cut has been selected.
+Note the checkboxes, which are only visible for a Test Cut.
+They denote the methods (Test Cuts) that are contributing to a Test Set.
 In this example the Test domain was generated by the Execution Analyzer, which did the method identification work for us.